 Overlay gradients onto an image

-I’m sure many of you have probably added colour overlays to images before but have you ever tried gradient overlays?
+I’m sure many of you have probably added color overlays to images before but have you ever tried gradient overlays?
 Applying gradients over images can serve many purposes.
 Besides being fun, these gradients can serve a more functional purpose in our designs to apply more contrast between the image and other graphic elements making the message easier to read.

 In the example above, if we were to apply text and buttons over this original image, there would be little contrast separating the elements from the image and the graphics may get lost.
 By applying this gradient between them, not only does this provide a more festive style, you can accomplish this contrast and separation at the same time.